 And pity the poor creative ideator who tries to post and catch a conversation on reddit or a discord server.
 People claiming to be physicists, with anonymous user names, will pounce on you and start a groundswell of people calling you a crackpot and try to get you banned.
 You might think the moderators would toss you a lifeline, but not on reddit groups related to physics and cosmology.
 Those moderators are the worst power abusers.

 The irony of the entire situation is enormous.
 150 years of wrong physics.
 50 years of no major progress in particle physics.
 Cosmology is completely lost.
-Nonsense narratives from physicists abound, and we are talking hugely wrong interpretations, like the Big Bang or the quantum, which are related to real process outcomes, but a total misunderstanding of nature.
+Nonsense narratives from physicists abound, and we are talking hugely wrong interpretations, like the Big Bang or the quantum, which are a total misunderstanding of nature.
 Physics and cosmology as proffered today looks like blindfolded scientists collectively played ‘Pin the Tail on the Donkey’ and tacked their theories on to what is now a monstrosity of incorrect interpretations.

 The ideators can see that these fields are in crisis and they absorb the outreach material and often have some pattern they observe, and perhaps some level of insight, but virtually none of the academic language or math.
 No journal will publish them, so they appeal to their idols in the academic community with emails, tweets, letters, you name it.
 And what do the enthusiast ideators get in return?
 A lot of ignoring and muting — I am ok with that, no physicist is required to read or respond to ideators.
-They ideators get a lot of blocking — it is offensive to block one of your fans who has ideas if you ask me.
+The ideators get a lot of blocking — it is offensive to block one of your fans who has ideas if you ask me.
+Muting is their less offensive option.
 Then there is the name calling, bullying, and accusing the ideator of being mentally ill.

 Are there any remedies?
 I’ve come to believe that it may be near impossible to find physicists who will engage with an ideator from outside the field.
 So what are the options?